-Turn-key rental properties are a great option for investors looking to get more cash flow with less work.
+Turn-key rental properties can be a great option for investors looking to get more cash flow with less work.
 They are also a great option for investors who cannot find cash flowing properties in their state and must invest long-distance.
 Turn-key rentals properties are fully repaired, rented, and managed by a property manager.
 Buying a turn-key property allows a long-distance investor to buy a property that cash flows with minimal work.
 I have bought a turn-key rental and you must be very careful with the property you buy and the company you use.

 What is a turn-key rental property?